Audi 5 cylinder turbo

 Remove mechanical injectors and distributor.

-Remove MAF air plate.
-Secure moving part with plastic strap.
+Remove the MAF air plate and secure the moving component with a plastic strap.

 Injector sleeves

-We need this part only.
-Install it back using engine sealant.
+We only need this part.
+Reinstall it using engine sealant.

-Install additional o-rings on the injectors.
-Lubricate o-rings, and insert injectors into sleeves until click.
+Install additional O-rings on the injectors.
+Lubricate the O-rings, then insert the injectors into the sleeves until they click into place.

 Connect injector harness.